LNI-Leuven/CHIT1_2024/README.md

 - `code_utils.py` introduces some utility functions that are used in `code.ipynb`.
 - `matplotlibrc` contains the plot generation setup.
 - `requirements.txt` lists required Python packages to run the code yourself.
-- `results` is a directory with figures, arrays and models resulting from `code.ipynb`.

 **Single-cell/nucleus transcriptomics**